muradkarakas/Sodium-Manual/README.md

-# htsql
-* What is HT/SQL ?
+# What is HT/SQL ?

    HT/SQL is a new Software Language (actually it is a Domain-specific language) especially designed for creating/developing state of the art web based Business applications.
 It has been under development at the moment but ready to be evaluated by the developers.

-* Who is developer ?
+# Who is developer ?

    Me.

-* Development Technologies ?
+# Development Technologies ?

   C Language with libraries listed below:
   --------